- Should our organization join the NDSA?

 If your organization has an active digital preservation program and wants to work with other experts in the field, yes, your organization should join the NDSA.
 Consortia, non profits, commercial entities and international organizations are all welcome to apply for membership or join as an Affiliate.
 At this time, individuals are not eligible to join the NDSA.
 Please see the membership packet (PDF, 94 KB) for more information about the values and principles of the NDSA.

 It is expected that members actively engage in digital stewardship and share their lessons learned and practical knowledge about ensuring long term access to digital materials.
 Working Groups are the primary mechanism through which the NDSA accomplishes its goals.
 Participation in working group conference calls and projects can take anywhere from two to seven hours a month.
-The NDSA meets in-person at least once a year during an annual meeting.
-Presentations and videos are available from the 2011, the 2012 and 2013 meetings.
-All NDSA members are encouraged to attend.
 There are no fees associated with joining the NDSA.

 Members have a direct contact with experts in digital stewardship and an opportunity to affect national digital stewardship strategy and initiatives.
 Participation in NDSA Working Group products provides practical benefit to local programs and shared results.
-All NDSA members receive invitations to the annual meeting and access to listservs, wikis and other shared resources.
+All NDSA members receive access to listservs, wikis and other shared resources.

 The answer is going to depend on what exactly your organizations goals and needs are.
 It is generally best to try and match the right people in your organization with the right working group.
 For example, developers, and IT staff and administrators are a great fit for the Infrastructure working group, where individuals in marketing and communications are a great fit for the Outreach working group.
 It is best to think about what your organizations strengths are and work from there.
 In general, the more directly the working groups mission fits with the nature of the individuals participating from member organizations the more that both the NDSA and the working group benefit.